AnisChelse/The-Flower-Patch-Odin-Project/README.md

-# The Flower Patch-Odin-Project
+# The Flower Patch-The Odin Project
-The landing Page -The Odin Project
+A toy website done for odin just with basic knowledge on HTML and CSS!Have a look at it!